An experienced social worker shares advice on when someone needs assisted living

 In some cases, if your older adult needs significant help moving around, assisting them on your own could be dangerous, especially if you’re smaller in size.
 They could fall or you could get seriously injured.

-2. Does your senior need specialized care?
+2. Does your older adult need specialized care?

 If your older adult’s medical condition now requires specialized medical care or 24/7 supervision, you probably won’t be able to provide that care.